pforret/blog.splashing/_topic/city/kabul.md

 ---
 # Kabul

 Kabul is the capital and largest city of Afghanistan.
 Located in the eastern half of the country, it is also a municipality, forming part of the Kabul  Province; it is administratively divided into 22 municipal districts.
-According to late 2022 estimates, the population of Kabul was 13.5 million people.
-In contemporary times, the city has served as Afghanistan's political, cultural, and economical  centre, and rapid urbanisation has made Kabul the 75th-largest city in the world and the country's  primate city.
+According to 2023 estimates, the population of Kabul was 4.95 million people.
+In contemporary times, the city has served as Afghanistan's political, cultural, and economical  center, and rapid urbanisation has made Kabul the 75th-largest city in the world and the country's  primate city.

 ## Unsplash photos